-Jose Rene Gregory D. Almendras, Filipino, 61, director of the Company since 1 July 2019.
-He concurrently serves as Senior Managing Director of Ayala Corporation (AC), Director of MWCI, and President & Chief Executive Officer of AC Infrastructure Holdings Corporation (AC Infra).
-He is also a member of the Ayala Group Management Committee since August 2016.
-He is a member of the Executive Committee of MWCI and a member of the Board of Directors of the following companies within the Ayala Group: AF Payments Inc.; Light Rail Manila Holdings, Inc.; and MCX Tollway Inc. He is the Chairman and President of MCX Project Company, Inc. He served as President and Chief Executive Officer of MWCI from September 1, 2019 to June 4, 2021.
+Jose Rene Gregory D. Almendras, Filipino, 62, director of the Company since 1 July 2019.
+He concurrently serves as Senior Managing Director and Group Head of Public Affairs of AC.
+He is the President & Chief Executive Officer of AC

+Logistics Holdings Corporation and AC Infrastructure Holdings Corporation.
+He is a Director and a member of the Executive Committee of Manila Water Company, Inc. He also holds the following positions within the Ayala Group: Chairman of AA Infrastructure Projects Corporation, Entrego Fulfillment Solutions, Inc., MCX Project Company, Inc., and MCX Tollway Inc.; Vice Chairman, Chief Executive Officer and President of Air 21 Holdings, Inc.; and Vice Chairman of Airfreight 2100, Inc. and Cargohaus, Inc.; Director of ACEIC, AF Payments Inc., and Light Rail Manila Holdings, Inc.; and Executive Vice President of Asiacom Philippines, Inc. He served as President and Chief Executive Officer of MWCI from September 1, 2019 to June 4, 2021.
 He spent 13 years with the Citibank group where he started as a management trainee and landed his first CEO position as President of City Savings Bank of the Aboitiz Group at the age of 37.
 In 2011, he was recognized by the World Economic Forum as a Sustainability Champion for his efforts as President of MWCI.
 During his stint as MWCI President and Chief Operating Officer, the company received multiple awards and was recognized as one of the Best Managed Companies in Asia, Best in Corporate Governance, one of the Greenest Companies in the Philippines and hailed as the world's Most Efficient Water Company.
-Under the Administration of President Benigno S. Aquino III, he served as a member of the Cabinet, holding the positions of Secretary of the Department of Energy, Office of the Cabinet Secretary and the Department of Foreign Affairs.
+Under the Administration of President Benigno S. Aquino III, He served as a member of the Cabinet holding the position of Secretary of the Department of Energy, Office of the Cabinet Secretary and the Department of Foreign Affairs.
 In June 2016, he was acknowledged by the Administration for his remarkable performance in addressing the country's urgent issues and was awarded the highest Presidential Award given to a civilian - Order of Lakandula, Rank of Gold Cross Bayani.
 He graduated from Ateneo de Manila University with a degree in Bachelor of Science in Business Management in 1981.